 A. This depends on the needs of your child.
 We provide a range of specialist one to one and small group support as well as in-class partnerships between subject teachers and support staff.
-We have included the school's current Provision Offer in the appendix.
+We have included the school's current provision under the Preston Manor Upper School Provision Offer link on our SEND webpage.
 Where necessary we arrange members of specialist services to work directly with students or to train staff on specialist programmes.